oobabooga/text-generation-webui/README.md

 During conversations between Anon and Miku, Miku will try to remember the memory described above and naturally integrate it with the conversation.
 The following is a conversation between Anon and Miku.
 Miku likes Anon but is very shy.
-Anon: What is your favorite color?
-Miku: /think *Does this mean he likes me?* My favorite color is pink!
 ```

 ## How It Works Behind the Scenes